 Green space covers over 47% of our city, and exploring it — or better still, wading, clambering or crawling through it — is great medicine for the soul.

-So whether it’s just a gentle Sunday amble with friends you’re after, or you’re looking to get knee deep in a local conservation project, we’ve listed the best ways to swap those shiny brogues for a pair of muddy wellies this summer in London.
+So whether it’s just a gentle Sunday amble with friends you’re after, or you’re looking to get knee deep in a local conservation project, we’ve listed the best ways to swap those shiny brogues for a pair of muddy wellies in London.

 Discover nature in King's Cross

 A little slice of nature nestled right in the middle of bustling King's Cross, Camley Street Natural Park is sadly very easy to miss, hidden away on a quiet side street near Granary Square.
-Pack a picnic and pop in any day of the week to experience this beautiful and restful habitat for birds, butterflies, amphibians and a rich variety of plant life, set on the bank of the Regent's Canal.
+Pack a picnic and pop in any day of the week to experience this beautiful and restful habitat for birds, butterflies, amphibians and a rich variety of plant life, set on the bank of Regent's Canal.
 Don’t forget to grab a member of the friendly and knowledgeable conservation team to find out about the current projects they’ve got on the go to protect our local flora and fauna.

 Find animals among the hipsters